learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks.md

 ## Tech Stacks

-### React Info and Resources
+### React Overview
 React is a Javascript library used to build user interfaces.
 As such, you're going to have to know HTML, CSS and Javascript in order to learn React.
+It's ease of use and popularity comes from how little you actually have to code.
+Easily applicable for any frontend interface, if you're going to use any library/framework for frontend development, React is the safest option.

+### React Resources

-These frontend challenges for HTML, CSS and JavaScript will help you review while making projects as well. \
+These frontend challenges for HTML, CSS and JavaScript will help you review core skills while also making interesting projects as well. \
 https://www.frontendmentor.io/